Mathews-Tom/FastADK/docs/system-overview.md

 - **Productivity**: Accomplish more with less code
 - **Focus on Value**: Spend time on business logic, not infrastructure
 - **Community**: Access to examples, extensions, and community support
+- **Familiar Experience**: Similar developer experience to FastAPI, making it easy to learn

+## Design Philosophy

+FastADK's design is guided by several key principles:

+1. **Developer Experience First**: Every feature is designed with developer productivity in mind, minimizing boilerplate and maximizing clarity.

+2. **Pythonic and Declarative**: Using decorators, type hints, and clear class hierarchies that feel natural to Python developers.

+3. **Sensible Defaults, Full Flexibility**: Providing good defaults for quick starts, while allowing full customization for advanced use cases.

+4. **Clean Separation of Concerns**: Keeping agent logic separate from infrastructure concerns like HTTP serving or memory management.

+5. **Escape Hatches to Raw ADK**: Always allowing direct access to the underlying ADK when needed for advanced use cases.

+6. **Progressive Disclosure**: Simple features are simple to use, while advanced features are available but don't complicate basic usage.

 ## Conclusion

 FastADK provides a powerful, flexible, and developer-friendly framework for building AI agents.
 By abstracting away the complexities of agent development, it allows developers to focus on creating value rather than writing boilerplate code.

 Whether you're building a simple chatbot, a complex multi-agent system, or integrating AI capabilities into an existing application, FastADK provides the tools and patterns to make your development process faster, more reliable, and more enjoyable.

+With its high-level abstractions built on Google's solid ADK foundation, FastADK brings the same kind of developer experience improvements to agent development that FastAPI brought to web development.

 ## Next Steps